James Heartfield: Life

 In May 2006, with Julia Svetlichnaja, he interviewed the Russian dissident Alexander Litvinenko.
-In the Coronavirus pandemic of 2020, Heartfield worked as a vaccinator at Guy's and St Thomas's Hospital.
+Heartfield worked as a vaccinator during the COVID-19 pandemic.

 Politics

-He has been critical of government policies on the creative industries, talking and writing on the illusions of the knowledge economy, and was active in the 'Design Agenda' group, campaigning for a realistic assessment of the Creative Industries, speaking at their 1998 conference on 'rebranding Britain' in 1998.
-Nick Bell named Heartfield as "one of the most important commentators on design".
-Heartfield was a member of the Revolutionary Communist Party in the 1980s.
+Heartfield is a former member of the Revolutionary Communist Party, and was previously a writer for their magazine Living Marxism.
 In 2002 he helped set up the Audacity campaign for more house-building.
+He has written in favour of Israel's right to independence.
 Heartfield stood as a candidate for the Brexit Party in the 2019 European Parliament election in the United Kingdom for Yorkshire and the Humber but did not gain a seat.

 Personal life

 He lives in north London and is married with two daughters.